Brief Instructions

 # drweb-ctl esdisconnect

-To use Dr.Web for UNIX Mail Servers in the standalone mode, a valid license key file is required.
+To use Dr.Web for UNIX Mail Servers in standalone mode, a valid license key file is required.
 Otherwise, anti-virus functions of Dr.Web for UNIX Mail Servers will be blocked after switching to the standalone mode.

 How to Activate Dr.Web for UNIX Mail Servers